 every child takes part

-Whole-school assemblys, school trips, the End-of-Year Show - every child will take part in our school activities, not just a selected few.
+Whole-school assemblys, school trips, the End-of-Year Show, every child will take part in all of our school activities, not just a selected few.

 By working together across all ages, older children develop fantastic leadership abilities and younger children have strong role models to help extend their learning.